Indians Have To Work Almost 10x Harder Than White People To Be Healthy

 This theory is backed by studies showing that children born underweight but who gain weight quickly during infancy and childhood have higher levels of body fat and insulin resistance as adults.
 Furthermore, rapid BMI gain in childhood and adolescence, but lower BMI in infancy, was also associated with glucose intolerance.

 That’s why nutrition during pregnancy is SO important.
 Many Indian women don’t get enough protein and nutrients during pregnancy, and they have higher insulin resistance during pregnancy, which leads to higher body fat levels in newborns.
 These children then end up developing serious health issues later in life.
-I’ve written extensively about the importance of nutrition during pregnancy and early childhood in previous posts:

 What This Means For Us South Asians